 7. Host Random “Parties” At Your House

-- Squirt Gun Battle – Bathing suits, Super Soakers and a lot of fun.
+Water Blaster Battle – Bathing suits, water blasters, and a lot of fun.

-- Outdoor Game Day – Play such as hide-and-seek, capture the flag and hopscotch.
+Outdoor Game Day – Play outdoor games such as hide-and-seek, capture the flag, and hopscotch.